1. Do I have to be an English or Education major to qualify for the Teaching Program?

-Each passenger is entitled to 2 fifty pound luggage and two carry-ones; this may include a hand bag or a notebook computer, and a backpack or a small suitcase.
+Each passenger is entitled to 2 fifty pound luggage and two carry-ons; this may include a hand bag or a notebook computer, and a backpack or a small suitcase.

-7. How will I get from the airport?
+7. How will I get from the airport to my lodgings?

 A member from the school staff will meet you at the airport and take you to your apartment.
 There is a departure tax when leaving South Korea.
 You should check with the airline for the current rates.